Slashgear/webpack-workshop/docs/workshops/novice/code-assets.md

 ```

 :::tip
-Boum !
-Webpack loader can add files in the dependency graph.
+Boum ! webpack loader can add files in the dependency graph.
 That's why your file is correctly resolved.
 :::